antonkaplanM/DeployAssist/Technical Documentation/03-Features/Dashboard-Expiration-Widget.md

 Query Parameters:
 - `expirationWindow` - Number of days (7, 30, 60, or 90)
-- `showExtended` - Always `true` to include extended products in summary
+- Returns only at-risk (non-extended) products

 Response Structure:
 ```json